 So what happens when you get there, put in the combo on the lockbox and walk in the door?
 Over the years, I have stayed in vacation rentals in Seattle and Whidbey Island, WA; San Diego, CA; Margate, NJ; Cinque Terre; Mexico; London and Henley-on-Thames, U.K.; Alaska and more -- and at almost every one, I found small differences and peccadilloes that you would never encounter at, say, any hotel in the Marriott chain.
 One owner required that the dishes be done in a certain way, while another recommended that we space showers at least 15 minutes apart if we wanted hot water.
 And those are only the ones I chose; I have seen all kinds of odd features and restrictions while searching for places.

 Since I've found something a little bit different at every place we stayed, I knew that I could not know all the possible tricks and trials of a vacation rental.
 To that end, I conducted an informal survey of my extensive network of hardcore traveler friends that revealed a few things to beware before you send a security deposit.
 In the absence of some of the amenities hotels can offer (on-site restaurants and small convenience stores, room service, a stock of toiletries behind the front desk, and even shuttles to airports and attractions), you will want to get a handle on the following issues and questions when you chose a vacation rental.
-Here is what the collective offered in terms of what to expect and what to avoid, and some tips on how to go about both.
+Read on for essential tips for renting a vacation home.

 Before I start, and lest the following scare anyone off a vacation rental, I should say that under the right conditions, a vacation rental can offer an experience like no other.
 Very few hotels offer doorstep access to tide pools, a garage full of bikes, an unobstructed view of both the Cascade and Olympic Mountains, a direct view of a major sporting event, or a surf break out front -- but I have enjoyed all of these at vacation rentals, including some on work trips!